-Smallmouth bass fishing in the Stream Black Bass Special Management Area between Scott's Ford and Bird's Nest should be good in 2014.
-Smallmouth bass are the most abundant black bass species present, and anglers can expect that most fish seen will be in the 8" to 12" range, and to see fair numbers of fish in the 12" to 15" range.
-Fish greater-than 15” are also present in low numbers.
-The minimum length limit for smallmouth in this section of the Meramec is 15" with a daily limit of one.
+Smallmouth bass fishing in the Smallmouth Bass Special Management Area is expected to be good in 2020.
+Anglers are reminded the 15-inch minimum length limit on smallmouth bass and daily limit of one now begins at Highway 8 bridge near the Phelps/Crawford county line and extends to Bird's Nest Access.
+In this stretch, smallmouth bass are the most abundant black bass species present, and anglers can expect that most fish will be in the eight to 12 inch range, and good numbers of fish in the 12 to 15 inch range.
+Fish greater than 15 inches are also present in good numbers.
 The area will also provide good opportunities for largemouth bass and goggle-eye.
-On average, one in three largemouth bass exceed the largemouth length limit of 12", and goggle-eye greater-than the 8" length limit are found in fair numbers, with some even exceeding 9".
+On average, one in three largemouth bass exceed the largemouth length limit of 12 inches, and goggle-eye greater than the eight-inch length limit are found in fair numbers, with some even exceeding nine inches.

-Redhorse sucker species and freshwater drum are also common in the Meramec in Crawford and Franklin counties.
-Anglers can expect to see good numbers and sizes of these species in 2014.
-Gigging from September 15 to January 31 is a popular way to catch these species, but they can also be taken by hook and line all year long.
+Redhorse sucker species and freshwater drum are also common in the Meramec in Crawford, Franklin, and St. Louis counties.
+Anglers can expect to see good numbers and sizes of these species in 2020.
+Gigging season has been extended 15 beginning in 2020; from September 15 to February 15 sucker species and other nongame fish can be harvested by gigging, but they can also be taken by hook and line all year long.

 Longear sunfish are abundant in most sections of the Meramec, and although most are within the 3-5 inch range, they can provide good fishing entertainment for anglers of all ages.